-Combine that with a height adjustment range of between 18.1 inches and 21.9 inches as well as a legitimate waterfall front contoured seat that fantastic for fighting sciatica and this belongs at or near the top of every best office chair for sciatica list!
+Combine that with a height adjustment range of between 18.1 inches and 21.9 inches as well as a legitimate waterfall front contoured seat that is fantastic for fighting sciatica and this belongs at or near the top of every best chair list!

 - World-class ergonomics with a proprietary DVL segmented approach to customization

 - Waterfall edge contoured seat eliminates pressure on the thighs and the lower sciatic nerve

 - Deep reclining capabilities allows for repositioning that releases tension throughout the day

 - Lumbar support is pronounced, taking a lot of pressure off of the sciatic nerve